• Skip to primary navigation

 Sometimes you will need two to three coats depending on the color of your piece and the paint color.
 Brush it on and wait 2 hours between coats.

 To provide durability, add two coats of a good clear coat.
-I like the following clear coat to provide a beautiful soft wax finish: Flat Out Flat Clear Coat
+I like the following clear coat to provide a beautiful soft wax finish: Varathane Water-based Clear Coat

 Lightly Sand + 1 Coat of Milk Paint + 1 Coat of Milk Paint + 1 Coat of Clear Coat + 1 Coat of Clear Coat = 5 Steps

-You can red more different instructions here: Miss Mustard Seed Milk Paint Tips and Techniques
+You can read more instructions and about the different ingredients here: Miss Mustard Seed Milk Paint Tips and Techniques

 Miss Mustard Seed Milk Paint Colors